Derby teens turn Halloween trick into sweet treat

 “Yeah, it wasn’t what I was expecting.
 It was great actually,” Debuhr added in.

-The homeowner told KSN she is extremely thankful for the teens kindness.
+The homeowner told KSN she is extremely thankful for teens’ kindness.
 She says even used the video as a teaching moment for her own sons.

 LATEST STORIES: